Japanese School in Barcelona: Curriculum

 The school uses Japanese as its language of instruction.
 Foreign language instruction is two hours per week and consists of the Spanish and English languages.
-Makiko Fukuda (福田 牧子, Fukuda Makiko), a professor at the Autonomous University of Barcelona and the author of Els usos lingüístics dels nens japonesos i nipocatalans/nipocastellans escolaritzats a Catalunya: el cas de l’alumnat de l’escola complementària de llengua japonesa i del col·legi japonès de Barcelona, stated that many students do not get sufficient progress in their foreign language instruction because they primarily have relations with other Japanese, have little motivation to learn the area language since they understand they will only be temporarily in Barcelona, and because of the low hours per week of foreign language instruction.
+Makiko Fukuda (福田 牧子, Fukuda Makiko), a professor at the Autonomous University of Barcelona and the author of Els usos lingüístics dels nens japonesos i nipocatalans/nipocastellans escolaritzats a Catalunya: el cas de l’alumnat de l’escola complementària de llengua japonesa i del col·legi japonès de Barcelona, stated that many students do not make sufficient progress in their foreign language instruction because they primarily have relations with other Japanese, have little motivation to learn the area language since they understand they will only be temporarily in Barcelona, and because of the few hours per week of foreign language instruction.
 Most CJB students have trivial amounts of Catalan language instruction for festivals and other symbolic reasons.
 Some of the part-Japanese students take a special Catalan class.

 Student body

-As of 2012 there were 60 students at the school.
-As of 2009 most students are children of temporary Japanese workers.
-Norio Sudo, the consul general of Japan in Barcelona, stated that these parents are managers of Japanese companies.
+As of 2012, there were 60 students at the school.
+As of 2009, most students are children of temporary Japanese workers.
+Norio Sudo, the consul general of Japan in Barcelona, said that these parents are managers of Japanese companies.
 Some students are part-Japanese.
-The students range in age from 5 years to 15 years.
+The students range in age from five years old to 15 years old.